SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 Otherwise the OpenStack APIs will oftentimes fall back to their earlier policy implementations which do not fully differentiate between reader, member and manager.

 This results in more elevated permissions for users possessing the reader role than its role description suggests.
-Since this standard cannot mandate or expect the use of the aforementioned oslo.policy options due to their current compatibility issues as stated above, this reduces the usefulness of the reader role and will introduce unexpected behavior when using it.
+If this standard cannot mandate or expect the use of the aforementioned oslo.policy options due to their current compatibility issues as stated above, the usefulness of the reader role would be limited and unexpected behavior would be introduced when using it.

-Due to this, the standard will omit the reader role in its current state.
+In such case, the standard should omit the reader role in its current state.

 #### Barbican Role Set